 Information for Medicare Beneficiaries

 Medicare covers two types of physical exams; one when you're new to Medicare and one each year after that.
 The Welcome to Medicare physical exam is a one-time review of your health, education and counseling about preventive services, and referrals for other care if needed.
-Medicare will cover this exam if you get it within the first 12 months of enrolling in Part B. Starting January 1, 2011, you will pay nothing for the exam if the doctor accepts assignment.
+Medicare will cover this exam if you get it within the first 12 months of enrolling in Part B. You will pay nothing for the exam if the doctor accepts assignment.
 When you make your appointment, let your doctor's office know that you would like to schedule your Welcome to Medicare physical exam.
 Keep in mind, you don't need to get the Welcome to Medicare physical exam before getting a yearly Wellness exam.
-If you have had Medicare Part B for longer than 12 months, starting January 1, 2011, you can get a yearly wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
+If you have had Medicare Part B for longer than 12 months, you can get a yearly wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
 Again, you will pay nothing for this exam if the doctor accepts assignment.
 This exam is covered once every 12 months.

 General Information About Medicare Supplement Insurance

-- Plan N will not cover the Part B deductible and adds a new co-payment structure of $20 for each physician visit and $50 for each emergency room visit (waived upon admission to hospital)
+- Plan N does not cover the Part B deductible and adds a new co-payment structure of $20 for each physician visit and $50 for each emergency room visit (waived upon admission to hospital)

 Individuals enrolled in plans with an effective date prior to June 01, 2010 have the right to keep their existing policies in force.
 Medicare supplement insurance is guaranteed renewable.